Tstrebe2/umich-mads-capstone-project/README.md

 `python3 train.py --model densenet --epochs 5 --targets_path ../../data/rsna-targets.csv --image_dir ../../data/chest-xray-14/images --freeze_features All --init_learning_rate 3e-3`

 A similar workflow should be followed for testing the model, but instead of executing train.py, execute test.py.
 Both train.py and test.py use the same set of args.

+For running notebooks, simply launch a Jupyter Notebook server session and navigate to the notebooks directory.

 ## Project Status
 Project is: _no longer being worked on_.
 The reason for this is our semester came to a close, but there are many other paths we could take to build upon the work done thus far.